 The difficulty lies in the fact that the concentration of these gases in the air exhaled by a person is low.
 Highly sensitive sensors are required to detect them.

-According to Krasnov, in collaboration with employees of the Institute of Inorganic Chemistry of the Siberian Branch of the Russian Academy of Sciences in Novosibirsk, they are working on creating sensors.
+According to Krasnov, in collaboration with employees of the Institute of Inorganic Chemistry of the Siberian Branch of the Russian Academy of Sciences in Novosibirsk, they are creating sensors.
 These sensors can be used in various fields, including environmental monitoring and detection of hazardous gas leaks at industrial enterprises.

 The developed sensors, Krasnov emphasized, can be used repeatedly.
-This is a great advantage because most other chemical sensors are either disposable or require heating to high temperatures for recovery.
+This is a great advantage, because most other chemical sensors are either disposable or require heating to high temperatures for recovery.

-Read more on the topic:
+Read materials on the topic:

 "Medusa" against oncology: the production of ultrasound equipment was launched at Rostec